Phone-GWP-group

 Single trip packaging offers a number of benefits, including being more flexible to changes to your products / parts, as well as a lower upfront cost

-The main disadvantage of single trip packaging however is the ongoing costs.
-Whilst initially cheaper, there comes a point where having to constantly purchase new inventory overtakes the cost of setting up a returnable supply chain.
+The main advantage of single-trip packaging, however, is the ongoing costs.
+Whilst initially cheaper, there comes a point where the cost of constantly purchasing new inventory overtakes the cost of setting up a returnable supply chain.

-The environmental impact of single trip packaging is also higher (even through corrugated cardboard is easily and widely recycled), and the burden for this disposal or recycling is placed on the end user.
+The environmental impact of single-trip packaging is also higher (even though corrugated cardboard is easily and widely recycled), and the burden of its disposal or recycling falls on the end user.

-This can in certain situations make it less convenient for those in the supply chain, and can also lead to increased efforts required to comply with Packaging Waste Regulations.
+This can, in certain situations, make it less convenient for those in the supply chain and can also increase the effort required to comply with Packaging Waste Regulations.

-Finally, the levels of protection offered by single trip packaging are usually lower than that of reusable packaging.
-This is due to corrugated being more susceptible to moisture and impact.
-This can, in turn, lead to higher numbers of items being damaged in transit, and the associated costs of returns, replacements and delays.
+Finally, the levels of protection offered by single-trip packaging are usually lower than those of reusable packaging.
+This is due to corrugated cardboard being more susceptible to moisture and impact.
+This can, in turn, lead to more items damaged in transit and the associated costs of returns, replacements, and delays.

 Single trip transit packaging